AugustinasKaz/map-app/react-map/README.md

 ## Structure

-`./src/components` - all functional and class based components `./src/static` - contains SASS and CSS files `./src/static/media` - png files that are used in application `./src/components/buttonsComponents` - all components that are used in menu buttons
+`./src/components` - all functional and class based components <br />
+`./src/static` - contains SASS and CSS files <br />
+`./src/static/media` - png files that are used in application <br />
+`./src/components/buttonsComponents` - all components that are used in menu buttons <br />